akshatsingh1718/leetcode/knowledge.md

 -   Create an edges list (w, u, v) and sort it in ascending order.
 -   Iterate over the edges list and check if current u and v are connected or not.
 If not connected then add take the union of both using `dsu` else continue.
 -   At the end we will have our MST.

+## Kosaraju Algo

+-   Find the strongly connected components.
+-   Works in DAG.

+### Code walkthrough

+-   Find the topological sort order.
+-   Reverse all the edges.
+-   Start the dfs again in reverse graph and check how many times we need to start dfs.
+The total counts of dfs run is the connected edges.

+## Tarjan's algo

+-   Helps to find the bridge in graph.

+## Code walkthrough

+-   Start the DfS and assign each node its time of insertion and lowest time.
+-   Initially the insertion time and lowest time will both be same.
+The insertion time is just the time t at which node has been visited.
+-   The low will be updated from the neighbors of the node.
+If a cycle is there then a previously visited node with lesser time of insertion can update its parent low time (since time of insertion will not be changed for parent as well as neig).
+-   The only thing which is prohibited is that we cannot take low time from any node's parent and only from its other child/neighbors.